Ryan Garko: Front office career

-In September 2021 it was announced that the Detroit Tigers had hired Garko as their new Vice President of Player Development, replacing Dave Littlefield.
+On September 23, 2021, it was announced that the Detroit Tigers had hired Garko as their new Vice President of Player Development, replacing Dave Littlefield.
+On May 24, 2024, Garko was promoted to the position of assistant general manager.

 Head coaching record

 Personal

 Garko resides in Scottsdale, Arizona, with his spouse Christie, whom he met in 2004.
 They were on their honeymoon when Garko found out that the Giants had made him a free agent after the 2009 season.
 He is a fan of the Los Angeles Lakers and the Notre Dame Fighting Irish.